JanNeuendorf/lorevault/README.md

  You can specify the hash of the included `.toml` file itself.

 The behavior should be the same as building the directory with the required tags first and then including it.

+There is currently no check for cyclic dependencies.

 ### Relative Paths
 In general, relative paths are not allowed inside config files.